PrimeTimeTran/bizzi-gamblig/README.md

 ## TODO

-- If dealer gets 21 Auto win
+- If dealer gets 21 auto win.
-- If user gets 21 Auto win
+- If user gets 21 auto win.
-- If both user & dealer gets 21 push
+- If both user & dealer gets 21 push.
-- If user gets 21 automatically skip that hand play
+- If user gets 21 automatically skip that hand play.
+- 5 cards under 21 should be auto win if other user isn't holding a natural.

 ## Steps